-This document is adapted from Code for America’s Code of Conduct and Anti-Harrassment Policy.
+This document is adapted from Code for America’s Code of Conduct and Anti-Harassment Policy.

 OpenOakland’s Code of Conduct

-The OpenOakland community expects that OpenOakland network activities, events, and digital forums:
+The OpenOakland community expects that OpenOakland activities, events, and digital forums:

 - Presume the value of others.
-Everyone’s ideas, skills, and contributions have value.
+Differing ideas, skills and contributions all play a crucial role in the operation of each project.

 - Encourage members and participants to listen as much as they speak.

-- Prioritize access for and input from those who are traditionally excluded from the civic process.
+- Consider access for and input from those who are traditionally excluded from the civic process.

 This anti-harassment policy is based on the example policy from the Geek Feminism wiki, created by the Ada Initiative and other volunteers.